ATTITUDE INDICATOR TYPE F4C

 SIMULATION

-Roll and pitch data is already available in the Flightgear model, so only some simulator programming work in going to be needed for the flight director button position.
+Bank and elevation data is already available in the Flightgear model, so only some simulator programming work in going to be needed for the flight director button position.

-Fr the artificial horizon, the plan is to develop an "electronic synchro control transmitter" circuit to simulate the signals that are produced by the MRG (Master Reference Gyro) Synchro's.
+For the artificial horizon, the plan is to develop an "electronic synchro control transmitter" circuit to simulate the signals that are produced by the MRG (Master Reference Gyro) synchros.
 These electrical signals have a variable voltage up to 90 V AC at 400 Hz.

 The inputs for the flight director system is just two variable DC voltages, so will be easy to simulate.